lafkon/fontain/README.md

 fontain
 =======

-a font-collection-system and a font-collection
+a font-collection-system and a font-collection.